caramirezal/SQUAD/README.md

 # SQUAD
 Standardized Qualitative Analysis of Dynamical Systems

 The aim of the proyect is to give an updated version of the Standadized Qualitative Analysis of Dynamical Systems developed as that implemented in Martínez-Sosa in 2013 (1), as modified from the first version in Di Cara, 2007 (2).
+The project is writen in R language.